szabgab/slides/devops/intro.md

 * The sooner the better.

-If the same amount received today has a higher value than a year from now.
+* Getting 1,000,000 ten years from now is great.
+* Getting it one year from now is much better.
+* Getting it next week is even better than that.

 So "sooner" has a higher value than later.

+"Time is Money"

-## What is in a name?
+## What is the solution
-{id: what-is-in-a-name}
+{id: what-is-the-solution}

+* Lean
+* Agile
+* Scrum
+* Kanban
+* SAFe
+* Spine
+* XP
+* DevOps
+* DevSecOps

 * Stamping a name on it marking with a v does not work well.
-* Saying we are lean, agile, scrum, XP, or that we use DevOps or DevSecOps ones not bring us closer to a solution.
 * Better to discuss what can and what cannot make a difference.

-## Business needs for change
-{id: business-needs-for-change}

-* Reduce time to market
-* Increase feature throughput

-* Decrease cost
-* Increase quality

-## The tension
-{id: the-tension}

-Two competing goals of the IT organization:

-* Respond to the rapidly changing competitive landscape.
-* Provide stable, reliable, and secure service to the customer.

 ## Fast or stable?
 {id: fast-or-stable}

 Fast development and stable software are traditionally orthogonal to each other.

 However research shows that using the right approach one can achieve fast-paced development and stable software.
-(Research ?)

-A special case of the above mentioned problem is the tension between developers and operations.
-Traditionally Developers are more interested in creating software, using the latest libraries etc.
-Operations are required to provide stability for the production system.
-Stability requires little or no changes to the software stack. (e.g. OS, third-party library, code)
+(See the DevOps handbook.)

 ## Deploy per day VS stability
 {id: deploy-per-day-vs-stability}